getsentry/sentry/docs/installation/docker/index.rst

 What's Next?
 ------------

-At this point, you should have a fully funcitonal installation of Sentry.
+At this point, you should have a fully functional installation of Sentry.
 You may want to explore :doc:`various plugins <../../plugins>` available.